martyroque/nucleux/README.md

   useEffect(() => {
     if (shouldMakeRequest) {
-      // make a fetch request
+      // Make a fetch request
     }
   }, [shouldMakeRequest]);